Music Library Features

 background pictures that can be changed: Splash Page, Navigation Background and AV

 Optional Remote Control: The

 control.
-The unit also has a 3.5mm minijack one of the RCA connector harnesses for use with the
+The unit also has a 3.5mm minijack on the rear panel that allows you to use one of

 optional PAC SWI-PS steering wheel control interface (item #127SWIPS).

-The AVIC-Z2's navigation system accurately measures your current location by
+The AVIC-Z3's navigation system accurately measures your current location by

 combining the positioning by GPS and Dead Reckoning.
 The unit includes an